Refugees & Migrants

 The template suggested for submitting the Bishop’s Letter of Support, which is required for congregations which are not members of the Convocation of Episcopal Churches in Europe, is found below:

 Your congregation’s Bishop should return this signed document directly to the applicant for submission.
-Please note that the file must be uploaded at the same time and in the same online form as your application.
+Please add your diocesan letterhead or Bishop’s seal to the finished letter.
+Please note that the file must be uploaded to the portal at the same time and in the same online form as your application.

 Letters of Support from Project Partners (optional)